shuaibird/wepy-plugin-compressor/README.md

 # Wepy-plugin-compressor
-An easily An easily-to-be-used file compression plugin for wepy 2.
+An easily-to-be-used compressor plugin for wepy 2.

 ## Install
 ```